A Guide to Asking for Letters of Recommendation

 Seeking a letter of recommendation from a former teacher is common if you are applying for a scholarship or graduate school.

-In addition, you may want to seek a letter of recommendation from a teacher if you are just transitioning into the workforce, because you may have no other people you can ask who can attest to your working habits.
+In addition, you may want to seek a letter of recommendation from a teacher if you are just transitioning into the workforce.
+This may be because you may have no other people you can ask who can attest to your working habits.

 Former coworkers and managers are also good people to ask when you are seeking a letter of recommendation.
-The people you should ask are those who have direct experience working with you, and who would feel comfortable providing a clear and unbiased insight into how you work to an employer.
+The people you should ask are those who have direct experience working with you.
+Select people who would feel comfortable providing a clear and unbiased insight into how you work to an employer.

 How to Ask for a Letter of Recommendation